toopher/toopher.github.io/_posts/2013-07-05-enabling-travis-ci-for-fun-and-profit.md

  - [Toopher Python](https://github.com/toopher/toopher-python)
  - [Toopher PHP](https://github.com/toopher/toopher-php)

+## Quick overview

+To enable Travis CI on your repo, you'll need sign up then create a `.travis.yml` file in the root of your directory.

+Below is our [PHP setup](https://github.com/toopher/toopher-php/blob/master/.travis.yml).
+Note that we're using [Composer](http://getcomposer.org/) to manage dependencies and [PHPUnit](http://phpunit.de/manual/current/en/index.html) for unit tests (which are located in a `test` directory).

+    language: php
+    php:
+      - 5.5
+    before_script: composer install
+    script: phpunit test/test_toopher_api.php

+Pretty straightforward, eh?

+## Pros and Cons

 Should you use Travis CI?
 Probably, but I'll let you decide ;-) Below are some pros and cons.

-## Pros
+### Pros
  - Free
  - Fast
  - GitHub integration, including cute embeddable `build passing` indicator lights
  - Popular and trending
  - Hosted, so you don't have to maintain an additional machine

-## Cons
+### Cons
  - Only supports GitHub (no Bitbucket integration, no Mercurial support, etc)
  - Limited control
  - Limited extensensibility